ascopes/protobuf-maven-plugin/src/site/markdown/index.md

 If you need the full reference for a parameters that are allowed, visit the [goals page](plugin-info.html).

+## Minimum requirements

+You will need to be using Maven 3.8.1 and Java 11 at a minimum.

 ## Basic configuration

 At the core, this plugin is designed to be fairly simple to use, and will